swisscom/PowerGRR/docs/Get-GRRComputerNameFromClientId.md

 # Get-GRRComputerNameFromClientId

 ## SYNOPSIS
-Search for a specific client id and return the computername.
+Search for a specific client id and return the computer name.

 ## SYNTAX